matter-labs/foundry-zksync/README.md

       -h, --help         Print help
 ```

-> `--is-system` flag: It is necessary to compile some contracts, including those that deploy other contracts (such as factory contracts), using the `--is-sytem` flag.
+> `--is-system` flag: It is necessary to compile some contracts, including those that deploy other contracts (such as factory contracts), using the `--is-system` flag.
 These contracts should be placed in the `src/is-system/` folder.
 If the folder does not exist, manually create it.

         ![image](https://user-images.githubusercontent.com/76663878/236301037-2a536ab0-3d09-44f3-a74d-5f5891af335b.png)